SAR-Lupe: Future

-A replacement of SAR-Lupe, called SARah, will be put into service from 2022.
-It will consist of 3 radar satellites and one optical satellite.
-The satellites of SARah will be bigger and more capable than those of SAR-Lupe.
-SARah-1, a phased-array-antenna satellite, launched on Falcon 9 on 18 June 2022 and SARah-2 and -3, passive-antenna synthetic aperture radars, are planned to be launched on Falcon 9 sometime in 2022.
+A replacement of SAR-Lupe, called SARah, entered service starting from 2022.
+It will consist of 2 radar satellites and one optical satellite.
+The SARah satellites are bigger and more capable than those of SAR-Lupe.
+SARah-1, a phased-array-antenna satellite, launched on Falcon 9 Block 5 on 18 June 2022.
+SARah-2 and SARah-3, passive-antenna synthetic aperture radar satellites built by OHB SE, were launched on Falcon 9 on 24 December 2023.
+Both satellites experienced antenna deployment failures after launch, rendering them inoperable.
+As a result, Bundeswehr officials state that OHB is responsible for building two replacement satellites.